jotaprojects/icodethis/README.md

 - Top Charts (Future iteration would be adding skeleton loading)
 - Analytics Chart
 - Big Menu (Iteration thoughts: adding icons as in mockup, fix better dropdown on large screen, fixat the back button.)
+- Expenses Graph (Iteration thoughts: Readup on accessibility for canvas and maybe use the same data object as chartjs)

 ## Resource